-For more information regarding the PhD or MS degree programs in molecular medicine visit our homepage, www1.wfubmc.edu/MolMed.
+For more information regarding the PhD or MS degree programs in molecular medicine and translational science visit our homepage, www1.wfubmc.edu/molmed.
 Prospective students are encouraged to contact individual faculty members whose research is of particular interest.
-All PhD applicants should have a bachelor's degree with training in biology, chemistry, biochemistry, molecular biology, or physics; are required to have taken two semesters of organic chemistry; are strongly encouraged to have taken biochemistry, cell biology, physics and mathematics through the calculus level; and must submit recent scores from the Graduate Record Examination.
+All PhD applicants should have a bachelor's degree with training in biology, chemistry, biochemistry, molecular biology, or physics; are required to have taken two semesters of organic chemistry; are strongly encouraged to have taken biochemistry, cell biology, physics and mathematics through the calculus level; and must submit recent scores from the GRE.